FlashWebIT/cfr-iris-scraper/README.md

 Public information web-service provided by CFR S.A. through Informatica Feroviara: http://appiris.infofer.ro/SosPlcRO.aspx, http://appiris.infofer.ro/MyTrainRO.aspx, http://appiris.infofer.ro/MersTrenRo.aspx.
 This is information from infrastructure administration and not a specific passenger carrier.
-Official passenger timetables are found here: http://mersultrenurilorcfr.ro, http://infofer.ro/ and static data source with timetables updated at the end of each year: http://data.gov.ro/organization/sc-informatica-feroviara-sa
+Official passenger timetables are found here: http://mersultrenurilor.infofer.ro, and static XML data source with timetables updated at the end of each year: http://data.gov.ro/organization/sc-informatica-feroviara-sa